 Scenario 1: Javier served honorably in the Army for 10 months and was medically retired when it was discovered he had a brain tumor that was causing a seizure disorder.
 Despite surgery, he still is under treatment.
-He is hired into Federal civilian service with the Department of Justice and has served for 7 months while still dealing with the seizure disorder.
+He is hired into Federal civilian service and has served for 7 months while still dealing with the seizure disorder.
 He immediately meets the 12-month service requirement for FMLA leave eligibility purposes because of his 10 months of honorable Army service and 7 months of civilian service.

-Scenario 2: Cassidy worked for OPM for 4 months while in graduate school in 2019.
-She then graduated, and worked in the private sector for several years.
-She was hired by NASA in January 2024 and is expecting her first child in November 2024.
-Cassidy will be eligible for FMLA leave in September 2024, well in advance of her baby's birth, since by that time she will have 12 months of qualifying civilian service (4 months at OPM in 2019, as well 8 months of service at NASA in 2024.)
+Scenario 2: Cassidy worked for a Federal agency for 4 months in 2019.
+After spending a few years outside the Federal workforce, she was hired by a Federal agency in January 2024 and is expecting her first child in November 2024.
+Cassidy will be eligible for FMLA leave in September 2024, well in advance of her baby's birth, since by that time she will have 12 months of qualifying civilian service (4 months of Federal service in 2019, as well 8 months of Federal service in 2024.)

-Scenario 3: Mary Jo has been employed for a decade as a Federal contractor with the Thrift Savings Plan (TSP).
-She then is hired into a Federal position with the TSP.
+Scenario 3: Mary Jo has been employed for a decade as a Federal contractor.
+She then is hired into a Federal position.
 After she becomes pregnant, she hears about the Federal Government's Paid Parental Leave (PPL) authority.
-Mary Jo asks her HR department if she qualifies for FMLA/PPL based on her ten years of work with TSP.
+Mary Jo asks her HR department if she qualifies for FMLA/PPL based on her ten years of work as a contractor.
 What should the HR department tell Mary Jo?

 Mary Jo's 10 years working as a contractor does not count for FMLA eligibility purposes-she would need 12 months of qualifying Federal civilian service, qualifying military service, or a combination of both to be eligible for FMLA and PPL.
-Her HR office should counsel her about other leave and workplace flexibility options available to her until she is eligible for FMLA and PPL.
+Her HR office should counsel her about other leave and work scheduling flexibility options available to her until she is eligible for FMLA and PPL.